klecknerlab/ad_sync/hardware_fab/README.md

 This directory contains the files for fabricating the physical board.
-The original version (V1) was fabricated using [JLCPCB](https://jlcpcb.com/), which provides a low cost PCB assembly service.
+The original version (V1, V1 rev. 2) was fabricated using [JLCPCB](https://jlcpcb.com/), which provides a low cost PCB assembly service.
 (5 boards + components ~ $120.)
+**If you are going to have these fabricated, you should use the rev. 2 version, which fixes a problem with one of the chip connections!**

 All files needed to fabricate the board are in this directory, note that there are two versions of the component placement file -- the one ending in `pos-fixed.csv` has the rotations fixed to JLCPCB's specifications, and this is the file you should use for this board manufacturer.
 The similarly named file without the `-fixed` is the raw part placement output from KiCad.

 In addition to the surface mount components (which can be installed by JLCPCB), there are a number of through hole components which need to be manually attached.